 3. Should I expect to have any oozing or bleeding from my incision sites?

-It ‘s okay to have some oozing or bleeding usually from the incision sites, and you may have to change your bandages a few times after surgery.
+It ‘s okay to have some oozing or usually to bleed from the incision sites, and you may have to change your bandages a few times after surgery.
 Although after about a week you should not see any bleeding or oozing.
-If you notice this after day eight please contact your surgeon.
+If you notice this after day eight, please contact your surgeon.

 4. If you are experiencing more pain than we have described, what should I do?